Small business venture capital tax credit

 during the tax year or within the first 60 days of the following year, or

-Budget 2019 proposes to increase the maximum small business venture capital tax credit that can be claimed for the 2018 and earlier years, or for investments made after February 19, 2019 to $120,000.
+The maximum small business venture capital tax credit that can be claimed for the 2018 and earlier years, or for investments made before February 20, 2019, is $60,000.

-Budget 2019 also proposes to enhance the venture capital tax credit program under the Small Business Venture Capital Act
+Changes were also recently made to the venture capital tax credit program under the Small Business Venture Capital Act

 Claiming the credit

 You claim the credit when you file your T1 Income Tax Return.
 Enter the amount of the credit you are claiming on line 15 or line 16 (depending on when the purchase was made) of the British Columbia Credits form (BC479).

 The small business venture capital tax credit for individuals is fully refundable, but must first be applied against total income tax payable.
 The tax credit is not refundable for corporations.